My Lucky Day – Angels in Kona

 My angels were at the finish line, what a reception.
 After a massage Ingrid and her sister Gisela started to escort me home.
 It was about 11:15 at that time.
 As I got past the finish line I realized that all the brave amazing people I was watching finish were friends I had met in the dark.
 I cried and I am crying again thinking about them.
 Ingrid agreed to stay to the end.
 She has never seen the end of an IronMan and she now understood why I have gone back to watch the end in all of my 11 races.

+I have got dozens of messages since writing this blog and they are all so greatly appreciated.
 I do honestly feel so lucky that things started out so bad on the bike.
 It was such a great experience.
 My respect for those around me Saturday night has soared.
 My respect for the Pro’s who sometimes have a bad day like us amateurs but finish anyway many hours late has also soared.
 My respect and love for Ingrid has soared.

 Triathlons